odrling/peony-twitter/docs/usage/media.rst

 .. note::

-    It is recommended to install ``aiofiles`` if you are planning to use files.
+    It is recommended to use ``aiofiles`` if you are planning to work with files.

 or even bytes: